Ocular Burns Treatment & Management

 Some authors recommend drops every 2-3 hours because irrigation may be irritating and may lead to corneal ulceration.
 Do not undertake subconjunctival injection.

 Ascorbic acid may promote collagen production.
 After alkali burns, the level of ascorbic acid decreases.
 Some researchers have demonstrated that topical administration of 10% ascorbic acid may reduce corneal perforation.
-At present, however, this treatment is being used only experimentally.
+At present, however, this treatment is being used only experimentally and may be recommended by ophthalmologists.
+Oxygen therapy was studied and showed faster corneal epithelial defect healing and quicker vascularization of ischemic areas, although vision outcomes were not reported.
+[24]

 Follow-up care

-Follow-up care should occur within 24 hours after patient discharge.
-Topical antibiotics and possibly cycloplegics are usually required when the patient is discharged.
+Follow-up care should occur within 24 hours after patient discharge; more severe burns may require transfer for expedited ophthalmological evaluation.
+Topical antibiotics and possibly cycloplegics usually are required when the patient is discharged.
 Patients should not be discharged with ophthalmologic topical anesthetics, because these agents can cause corneal endothelial toxicity, corneal ulceration, and scarring.

 Hospitalization and Surgical Intervention